 Though the interviewer probably isn't learning much from the answers, there is always the chance that he or she will catch someone at trying to commit a fraud, who messes up the name, address, or other basic information.

-Many people will say "no" to having committed a crime, believing that their arrest led nowhere -- when in fact the arrest had consequences that could lead to a finding of inadmissibility.
-See our article, What Happens If I Lied About Criminal History on a U.S. Visa Application?
+Many people will say "no" to having committed a crime, believing that their arrest led nowhere--when in fact the arrest had consequences that could lead to a finding of inadmissibility.

 This, too, is meant to reveal whether you are inadmissible, as someone who has falsely claimed to be a U.S. citizen.